Can You Be Extradited from Dubai to the UK? Treaty Guide 2026

 Problems in the Extradition Process

-The main obstacle in the extradition process between the UK and the UAE is related to differences in the legal systems of the two countries.
+The main obstacle in the extradition process between the UK and the UAE is related to the differences in the legal systems of the two countries.
 The UK operates within a common law legal system, while the UAE incorporates elements of Sharia law.
-This can lead to legal disagreements and complications, especially if the case involves crimes that are classified differently in each country.
+This can lead to legal disagreements and complications, especially if the case involves crimes that are classified differently in each country under existing regulations.

 In a recent report by the Carnegie Foundation, it is noted that Dubai has a reputation as a destination chosen for criminal operations, investments, and residency.
 This thrives in part due to weak regulation and law enforcement, as well as investment opportunities that are geared towards foreigners.

-Unfortunately, the United Arab Emirates are increasingly using extradition and Interpol red notices for political motives or to detain debtors.
+Unfortunately, the United Arab Emirates is increasingly using extradition and Interpol red notices for political motives or to detain debtors in London.
 In response, Interpol has implemented a rule that red notices will only be issued for unpaid checks amounting to more than $10,000.
 Additionally, in the UAE, Red Notices are issued to those who have fallen out of political favor, significantly limiting their ability to travel or conduct their affairs freely.

-British courts are hesitant to extradite individuals to the Emirates following the Lodhi case against the Home Secretary EWHC 567.
-During contentious hearings, the courts heard numerous horrifying accounts of people who experienced torture and inhumane treatment while in custody.
+The UK courts are hesitant to extradite British citizens to the Emirates following the Lodhi case against the Home Secretary, EWHC 567, urging individuals to stay informed about their legal rights.
+During the contentious hearings, the courts heard numerous horrifying accounts of people who experienced torture and inhumane treatment while in custody, raising security concerns.

 Influence on Criminals in the UAE

-Previously, criminals viewed the United Arab Emirates as a safe haven from British justice.
-However, after the signing of an extradition agreement, the likelihood of being extradited has significantly increased, so fugitives can no longer be confident that they will be able to avoid punishment.
+Previously, criminals viewed the United Arab Emirates as a non-extradition country and a safe haven from British justice.
+However, after the signing of a formal extradition agreement, the likelihood of being extradited has significantly increased, so fugitives can no longer be confident that they will be able to avoid punishment.

 The extradition agreement acts as a powerful deterrent for those who previously might have considered the UAE as a base for transnational criminal operations.
 Criminals conducting illegal activities with international partners or clients now risk not only the loss of assets but also extradition.
 This reduces the number of individuals willing to use the UAE as a platform for money laundering, financial fraud, or other illicit schemes.